 The forms below are for use when registering a new parameter name for the Disposition-Notification-Options header, a new disposition modifier name, or a new MDN extension field.
 Each piece of information required by a registration form may be satisfied either by providing the information on the form itself, or by including a reference to a published, publicly available specification that includes the necessary information.
-IANA MAY reject registrations because of incomplete registration forms, imprecise specifications, or inappropriate names.
+IANA MAY reject registrations because of incomplete registration forms or incomplete specifications.

-To register, complete the applicable form below and send it via electronic mail to <IANA@IANA.ORG>.
+To register, complete the following applicable form and send it via electronic mail to <IANA@IANA.ORG>.

-10.1 IANA registration form for Disposition-Notification-Options header parameter names
+10.1.
+Disposition-Notification-Options header parameter names